On this page

 Exploring faster and easier ways to measure forest carbon in the ETS

 Large ETS forestry participants must regularly measure plots in their forests using a manual method to work out their carbon storage.
 The amount of carbon is then calculated using carbon tables that are developed specifically for that forest.
-This method is reasonably accurate but expensive, and you usually need specialist help to do it.
+This method of measuring forest carbon is called the Field Measurement Approach (FMA).

 Read more about measuring forests to get participant-specific tables

 Modern remote sensing technology such as LiDAR (Light Detection and Ranging) and spectral imaging could improve the way we measure carbon in forests.
-It could make these measurements faster, more cost effective, and more accessible.
+It could make these measurements faster, more cost-effective, and more accessible.

-Our research will help us see
+Our research will help us see:

 - how effective remote sensing technology is at measuring forest carbon